Quotient rings and fields of integers from the metric geometry point of view: Introduction

 \section{Introduction}

 In this work, quotient rings of integers and their limits in a metric sense are investigated by means of methods of metric geometry.
 The questions considered are initially motivated in the context of theoretical physics, in particular, from the development of a theory of general dynamical systems for emergent quantum mechanics, Hamilton-Randers theory \cite{Ricardo general dynamics, Ricardo06,Ricardo2014}.
 According to such a theory, time parameters are described as subsets of fields endowed with an order relation, although they are not necessarily ordered fields.
 Appropriate subsects of the rational numbers $\mathbb{Q}$ or the real numbers $\mathbb{R}$ provide natural candidates for time parameters, but since the theory developed has a general scope, other discrete fields were also considered.
 Moreover, we were interested in the case when the time parameter sets are endowed with a notion of {\it minimal time lapse} in the sense of a time interval which is small compared with any macroscopic time interval for all practical purposes and that it can be used in a definition of infinitesimal time differences or in a definition of incremental quotients.
 Such a minimal time lapse could be an infinitesimal time or a discrete time unit, we did not impose a particular constraint.

 As it will be illustrated later, the quotient rings $\mathbb{Z}/p\mathbb{Z}$ can be endowed with an order relation.
 In this context, it is natural to consider the limits $p\to +\infty$ of prime fields $\mathbb{Z}/p\mathbb{Z}$, since if such limits can be established, then they can serve to define time parameter candidates with a natural notion of {\it minimal time lapse} given by the expression $\delta t :=1/(p-1)$ for $p$ prime arbitrarily large.
 But besides the initial motivation, the existence of such limit rings and fields has an intrinsic mathematical interest, since they are novel {\it exotic rings and fields} not yet considered in the literature.

-The construction of the limit $p\to +\infty$ of prime rings and fields $\mathbb{Z}/p\mathbb{Z}$ or, in the case when $p$ takes values on the set of prime numbers, prime quotient fields, is investigated in this paper.
-The main technical tool that we apply to show the existence is the theory of Gromov-Hausdorff convergence, as detailed for instance in \cite{BuragoBuragoIvanov}, chapter 7.
-As a result, we will show the existence of ordered fields obtained as limit spaces in the sense of Gromov-Hausdorff of sequences of quotient rings endowed with metric structures, while in the case of limits of prime fields, the limits provide examples of novel discrete, non-finite, ordered fields.
-We conjecture that such limits are unique, a conjecture supported by the coincidence of the limits when applied to primes in different Dirichlet series.
+The construction of the limits $p\to +\infty$ of quotient rings $\mathbb{Z}/p\mathbb{Z}$ or, in the case when $p$ takes values on the set of prime numbers, prime quotient fields, is investigated in this paper.
+The main technical tool that we apply to show the existence of limits is the theory of Gromov-Hausdorff convergence as discussed in reference \cite{BuragoBuragoIvanov}, Chapter 7.
+As a result, we will prove the existence of rings obtained as limits in the sense of Gromov-Hausdorff of sequences of quotient rings endowed with metric structures, while in the case of limits of prime fields, the limits provide examples of discrete, non-finite fields endowed with an order relation.